tuftsceeo/Tufts_Create3_Examples/telerobot_example/REAME.md

 ## What You'll See

 When you run this package & executable you will see the following information in your terminal.
-Now you can use the keys on your keyboard to remotely control your Create® 3 robot.
+Now you can use the keys on your keyboard to remotely control your Create®3 robot.
 Happy Driving!

 ```
 Reading from the keyboard  and Publishing to Twist!